 Can I substitute anything in this Italian limoncello recipe?

-This Sicilian limoncello is not only easy but also a very versatile recipe and you can substitute a few things in it.
+This Sicilian limoncello is not only easy but also a very versatile recipe and you can substitute a few things in it:

-• Lemons, as we said before, if you can’t find Sicilian lemons it’s fine, use organic and unwaxed lemons.
-Or you could also pick some other citrus fruits like oranges and tangerines to mix with it or to make a different version too.
+• Lemons: as we said before, if you can’t find Sicilian lemons it’s fine, use organic and unwaxed lemons.
+Or you could also pick some other citrus fruits like oranges and tangerines to mix with it or to make a different version too;

-• Granulated sugar is what is usually used in simple syrups, brown sugar would give more caramel notes that would make the limoncello taste different.
+• Granulated sugar: is what is usually used in simple syrups, brown sugar would give more caramel notes that would make the limoncello taste different;

-How to make Sicilian limoncello
+How to make this Sicilian limoncello

-In a large jar, add all your lemon peels, pour the alcohol inside and close it for at least seven days to fourteen.
+In a large jar, add all your lemon peels, pour the alcohol inside it and close it for at least seven days to fourteen.
 When it’s time, sieve the liquid in another container and discard the peels.

 In a pan over medium heat, prepare the sugar syrup.
 Pour the water and sugar and stir until it dissolves, bring it to a boil and then turn off the heat.
+Let it cool down completely before you add it to the lemon alcohol.

 How do you drink Sicilian limoncello?